chnoack/VagrantBoxDebian82/Readme.md

 ## login

 Autologin is activated.
 The user is `vagrant` and the password is `vagrant`.
-This is a sudo-user who is allowed to do all (wit h `sudo`).
+This is a sudo-user who is allowed to do all (with `sudo`).

 # License & Warranty